 With your newfound skill in properly expressing I love you in Tagalog phrases, you are definitely a lot closer to mastering the Filipino language!
 Do remember that one of the best ways by which you can fully unlock your full potential is by practicing the target language consistently.

-For additional reinforcement, be sure to check out the Ling app to which features fun mini-games and quizzes that can motivate you to practice.
-Download the Ling app from the App Store or Google Play Store now and learn more about Tagaglog day by day!
+For additional reinforcement, be sure to check out the Ling app, which features fun mini-games and quizzes that can motivate you to practice.
+Download the Ling app from the App Store or Google Play Store now and learn more about Tagalog day by day!